- The threat

 Please report any suspected finds to us, but before doing so please check the identification section above to:

 - ensure that the affected tree is an oak tree.
 OPM caterpillars live almost exclusively in oak trees, and will generally only attack other trees if they become very short of oak leaves to eat.
-Oak trees are fairly easy to identify by their distinctive leaves and bark.
-OPM caterpillars do not live on fences and similar structures, as some caterpillar species do;
+Oak trees are fairly easy to identify by their distinctive leaves and bark.;

 - ensure that the caterpillars are oak processionary caterpillars.
 They have distinctive habits of moving about in nose-to-tail processions and clustering together.
 They are also most likely to be seen in or near oak trees, and even when seen on the ground, this will usually be close to oak trees; and